hjiang895/Six-Degrees-of-Separation/README.md

 public void minDegree()
 ```

-This is very easy to calculate: just go through each key in the `people` instance variable and get the length of the associated `ArrayList` value.
+This is very easy to calculate: just go through each key in the `people` instance variable and get the length of the associated `ArrayList` value that stores the adjacency list.
+Keep track of the actor (or actors) with the longest and shortest adjacency list.

 ### Task 2: Most "popular" actors
 In class we learned that taking a "random walk" on a graph can tell us about the relative popularity of a particular vertex.
 If you randomly follow edges in the graph of actors , you'll notice that you will visit some actors more often than others, no matter where you start off in the graph.
 We can say that those actors are more popular -- they are the Kevin Bacons of our graph.